-The life force and life-supporting capacity of the ocean are vibrant and vigorous.
-All human relationships with the marine realm are regenerative of nature and people.
+The ocean’s life force and life-supporting capacity are vibrant and vigorous.
+All human relationships with the marine realm are mutually regenerative.

-• Honouring Te Tiriti o Waitangi: Kaitiakitanga, led by tangata whenua, should guide our relationship with the sea, ensuring it is better cared for.
-Māori regard all life forms within Te Ao Tūroa as taonga and require appropriate consideration as ordained by kawa, and determined in tikanga.
+• Honouring Te Tiriti o Waitangi: Kaitiakitanga, led by tangata whenua, should guide human relationships with the sea, ensuring that it is better cared for.
+Māori regard all life forms within Te Ao Tūroa as taonga that require appropriate consideration through kawa and tikanga.

-• Ecological Wisdom: Regenerating ocean ecosystem health is paramount for humanity to thrive in generations to come.
-The mauri, mana, and tapu - the intrinsic vitality, potency, and sanctity of the ocean and all who dwell within and around it are fundamental to the enduring life-support system that is our planet Earth.
-Indeed, honongatanga - interconnections between species, whanaungatanga - connections within species and further indigenous frameworks hold critical perspectives that can ensure we not only have enough fish to fish, but also help us to address the climate and biodiversity crises.
+• Ecological Wisdom: Protecting the mauri, mana, and tapu - the intrinsic vitality, potency, and sanctity of the ocean and of all who dwell within and around it - is fundamental to the enduring life-support system of planet Earth.

 • Social Responsibility: We should equitably provide for the sustainable livelihoods and recreational and spiritual opportunities valued by New Zealanders that healthy oceans and coasts offer.

-• Appropriate Decision-Making: A range of different interests at both local and national levels must be involved in decisions made concerning coastal and marine management.
-Decisions must include consideration of the needs of future generations and the entire environment.
+• Appropriate Decision-Making: A range of interests at both local and national levels must guide decisions concerning coastal and marine management.
+Decisions must include consideration of the needs of future generations and of the wider environment and ecology.

-• Non-violence: Human activity in the marine environment should be restorative, not harmful, to the intrinsic mauri, mana, and tapu of those in the marine environment.
+• Non-violence: Human activity should be restorative, not harmful, to the intrinsic mauri, mana, and tapu of all life in the marine environment.

-• Urgency: Given the biodiversity crisis, declining health of ocean ecosystems and climate change impacts such as acidification and increasing sea temperatures, significant increases in investment and pace of implementation are urgently needed to regenerate coastal and marine ecosystems.
+• Urgency: Given the biodiversity crisis, the declining health of ocean ecosystems, and climate change impacts such as acidification and increasing sea temperatures, significant increases in investment and pace of implementation are urgently needed to regenerate coastal and marine ecosystems.

 • Interconnection: Ki uta ki tai - from the mountains to the sea.
-Marine management requires integrated management of terrestrial and aquatic ecosystems including the vital role of Hine-Tu-I-Te-Repo, swamps, in our coastal wetland and estuarine zones.
-The health of people, land, and our oceans are inextricably linked.
+Marine management requires integrated management of terrestrial and aquatic ecosystems, including the vital role of wetlands in coastal and estuarine zones.
+The health of people, land, and oceans are inextricably linked.

 The Green Party’s strategic goals include: